 Saguaro Kids Review

 This summer, my oldest needed a pair of spare shoes for camp.
-Not wanting to spend very much on extra shoes she might not even end up wearing, I headed to Amazon to order a pair of the “water shoes” I had seen so many people talking about in the Barefoot Style Community on Facebook.
+Not wanting to spend very much on extra shoes she might not even end up wearing, I ordered a pair of the “water shoes” I had seen so many people talking about in the Barefoot Style Community on Facebook.
 I was very skeptical they would be any good since they were called water shoes and we had tried those flimsy neoprene sock-like shoes in the past and been disappointed (they were destroyed very quickly).
 We were both pleasantly surprised by the fit and function of the Saguaro shoes which are really more like real shoes than water socks.
 They became her most worn shoes of the summer and I even ended up getting a pair for two of her younger siblings.

 They’re thin, flexible, zero-drop, and have a nice wide toe box.
 They are quite similar in shape and width to Splay Shoes, but cater to a higher volume foot.
 And unlike the adult Saguaros, the insole in the children’s sizes does not have a heel lift.
 So taking the insoles out is not necessary (but does give you more room and better ground feel).
 My older two chose to leave the insoles in, but I took the toddler’s out to be able to get them on easier.